javabrown/scripts/README.md

 Repository for useful scripts

+##Check JAVA Installation
-#Windows Batch Script to check the java version installed on a computer.
+Windows Batch Script to check the java version installed on a computer.